Drinking water hydrates your skin

 Loss of hydration in the skin shows in all sorts of ways – dryness, tightness, flakiness.
 Dry skin has less resilience and is more prone to wrinkling.
 Water is essential to maintain skin moisture and is the vehicle for delivering essential nutrients to the skin cells.
 As water is lost in large quantities every day – it stands to reason you have to replace it somehow.

 Taking water into the body by drinking during the day is important but most dermatologists will tell you that to maintain the skin’s moisture levels you need to keep it there too.
+In other words – drinking water for skin health isn’t enough.

 “The Water Principle is not just about drinking four, eight or 12 glass a day, its about getting water into cells and keeping it there”